-The SENCO at Ripponden J and I School is Ms Melanie Gilmartin.

-Melanie Gilmartin is undertaking the National SENCO Accreditation this academic year (2021-22).
+The SENCO at Ripponden J and I School is Ms Melanie Gilmartin.Melanie Gilmartin was awarded the National SENCO Accreditation in June 2022.

 The SENCO has day-to-day responsibility for the operation of the SEN policy and coordination of provision made to support individual children with SEN, including those who have 'Education Health Care Plans'.